dorajistyle/previewImage/readme.md

 ## previewImage

-It's a simple cross browser compatibility image preview module using JQuery.
+It's a simple cross browser compatibility image preview module using [JQuery](http://jquery.com/).
 You need Jquery 1.10+ to using this module.
-It support AMD(requireJS) as well.
+It supports AMD(requireJS) as well.

 ## Cross Browser compatibility
 * IE8+